zwets/zwets.github.io/_posts/2016-10-28-architectural-decision-making.md

 by stakeholders, and the probable valuation of the alternatives given their frames of reference (objectives, constraints, priorities).
 In decision theory this would be called determining the utility functions.
-Sideline: in very complex decision processes, [probabilistic graphical modeling](https://www.coursera.org/learn/probabilistic-graphical-models-2-inference) may be a useful tool.
+Note to self: in very complex decision processes, [probabilistic graphical modeling](https://www.coursera.org/learn/probabilistic-graphical-models-2-inference) a useful tool?

 Again, the discussion is not about deciding the optimal alternative, or what is the superior viewpoint.
 The goal is to make all valid viewpoints explicit, so as to understand how alternatives are rated differently by different people.
-Participants are expected to not argue only for their own view, but also to come up with the reasoning of other stakeholders.
+Participants are expected to not argue for their own view, but also to come up with the reasoning of other stakeholders.

 It is especially during this phase that differences between (potentially warring) factions are resolved.
-They might not sway their opinion just yet, but gaining an understanding of where other people "are coming from", and realising one's own biases are much more important benefits.
+They might not sway their opinion just yet, but gaining an understanding of where other people "are coming from", and realising one's own biases are the much more important benefits.
 In fact, even when the goal of this phase is not to obtain consensus, it tends to bring parties much closer together.